Plan to Enjoy!

 Alternatively, those who have good credit may be able to take advantage of today's low interest rates and refinance their mortgage.
 If you are current on your mortgage payments but having trouble refinancing because the value of your home has dropped, the Home Affordable Refinance Program (HARP) may help.
 This Federal program, which is available for mortgages owned or guaranteed by Fannie Mae or Freddie Mac, helps borrowers refinance even if they owe more than the value of their home.
 For information on HARP and other programs designed to help homeowners, go to MakingHomeAffordable.gov.

 Another great resource when considering debt, is working with a non-profit counseling agency.
 MMFCU is proud to partner with Lutheran Social Service of Minnesota to provide members the services to help conquer your debt.
-For more information on services provided by Lutheran Social Service, visit, lssmn.org/debt.
+For more information on services provided by Lutheran Social Service, visit, lssmn.org/midminnesota.

 MMFCU Services and Solutions